swxsoc/sammi/docs/user-guide/cdf_format_guide.rst

 1. Introduction
 ===============

-The :py:class:`~swxsoc.util.schema.SWXSchema` class provides an interface to examine the SWxSOC CDF Format Guide.
+The :py:class:`~sammi.cdf_attribute_manager.CdfAttributeManager` class provides an interface to examine the CDF Format Guide.

 ---------------------
 1.1 Purpose and Scope